India Economy

 Pre-Colonial: The economic history of India since Indus Valley Civilisation to 1700 AD can be categorised under this phase.
 During Indus Valley Civilisation, the Indian economy was very well developed.
 It had very good trade relations with other parts of the world, which is evident from the coins of various civilisations found at the site of Indus Valley.

 Colonial Indian Economy: The arrival of the East India Company in the country caused a huge strain on the Indian economy and there was a two-way depletion of resources.
 The British would buy raw materials from India at cheaper rates and the finished goods were sold at higher than normal price in Indian markets.
-During this phase India's share of world income declined from 22.3% in 1700 AD to 3.8% in 1952.
+According to estimates by economic historian Angus Maddison, India's share of world GDP declined from nearly 24% in 1700 to around 4% by 1950 due to colonial exploitation and deindustrialisation.

 Post Colonial Indian Economy: After India got Independence from colonial rule in 1947, the process of rebuilding the economy started.
 For this various policies and schemes were formulated.
-First five-year plan for the development of Indian economy came into implementation in 1952.
+The First Five-Year Plan for the development of the Indian economy was launched in 1951.
 These Five-Year Plans, started by Indian government, focussed on the needs of the Indian economy.

 If on one hand agriculture received the immediate attention on the other the industrial sector was developed at a fast pace to provide employment opportunities to the growing population and to keep pace with the developments in the world.
 Since then the Indian economy has come a long way.
-The Gross Domestic Product (GDP) at factor cost, which was 2.3 % in 1951-52 reached 6.5 in the financial year 2011-2012.
+India’s GDP growth rate accelerated significantly after the economic reforms of 1991 and reached high growth levels during the 2000s and early 2010s.

 Trade liberalisation, financial liberalisation, tax reforms and opening up to foreign investments were some of the important steps, which helped Indian economy to gain momentum.
 The Economic liberalisation introduced by Manmohan Singh in 1991, the then finance minister in the government of P V Narasimha Rao, proved to be the stepping-stone for Indian economic reform movements.